Older farmers work fewer hours than their younger counterparts but spend proportionally more time operating heavy machinery and equipment.

 Here’s more information on farming safety.
 Please add any suggestions in the Comments.

-Farmer crushed by irrigation wheel – a hazard alert from WorkSafeBC
+- Farmer crushed by irrigation reel – a hazard alert from WorkSafeBC

 “No one should face the prospect of injury, illness, exploitation, or death in earning a paycheck.”

 This is what happens to the men, women and children who work as Alberta’s paid Farmworkers.
 After 10 years of Stakeholder Consultations in Alberta not one change has been made to protect these vulnerable workers.
 No Child Labour Laws in Agriculture here.
 A child of any age may do any dangerous job for pay.
 No right to a safe workplace, no right to WCB benefits if injured on the job.
 No workplace Fatality Investigations.
 We also have no idea how many injuries and deaths befall us as there is no formal reporting system.